nklabs/matlib/README.md

   .g (g), .a (dividend), .b (divisor_row), .f (quotient) );
 ~~~

+The quotient has the same matrix shape as the dividend.

 elem_sdiv latency = g.DIV_LAT = g.WIDTH + g.SCALE.
 Use __div_pipe__ and __div_valid__ for matching delays.